Buying real estate in South Africa?

 We actually have an updated expat guide for South Africa here.

-Sources and methodology: we identified expensive near-center nodes using Lightstone's foreign-buyer concentration evidence combined with school catchment and employment node analysis.
-We cross-referenced with Property24 trends and the FNB Property Barometer.
+Sources and methodology: we identified expensive near-center nodes using foreign-buyer hotspot evidence from Lightstone and well-known demand magnets (schools, transit, employment hubs).
+We cross-checked suburb-level pricing with Property24 trends and FNB market commentary.
+Our own analyses further refine city-center pricing by sub-neighborhood.

 How much do houses cost in the suburbs in South Africa as of 2026?